What 15 Years of Writing Videography Contracts Has Taught Me

 Generally speaking, U.S. law states that absent a contract or an employee/employer relationship in place, whoever creates an image, owns the copyrights of that image (providing that image itself is not violating anyone else’s copyrights, e.g. logos, recognizable landmarks, etc.)

 My clients hire me specifically because of my style and skill.
-So it’s important for me to make it clear (even contractual) that at the end of the day, I have final say in the creative.
+So it’s important for me to make it clear (even contractually) that at the end of the day, I have the final say in the creative.
 Now, in truth and practice, I am not going to give the proverbial middle-finger to a client that wants me to make a change I absolutely hate as an artist.
 I do want them to hire me again.
 And I even state in my contracts that clients may provide input.
 But a client is hiring you because they like your work.
 They need to trust that you can deliver exactly what they need.

 It did not take me too long when I first started my business to add a “Revisions” clause to my contracts.
 By the second or third time a client gave me a round of edits that took almost half as long to implement as the original first cut, I knew the insanity had to stop.